 Many traffickers have also found it convenient to enter soot machines as a sideline.

 Since the machines were often placed in illegal bars, it was easy to maintain them because the trucks went from one place to another to deliver the alcoholic beverage.

-In years after the repeal of the prohibition, ex-traffickers also played a significant role in creating regional gambling centers: Miami, Florida; Hot Springs, Arkansas; most notably, Las Vegas, Nevada.
+In years after the repeal of the prohibition, ex-traffickers also played a significant role in creating regional gambling centers: Miami, Florida; Hot Springs, Arkansas; and most notably, Las Vegas, Nevada.